DyKv/ng2-clubs/README.md

 # Clubs

+The demo app for demonstration of usage Firebase service and Material Design integration with Angular framework.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-beta.31.

+## Setup
+Run `npm install` for setup application modules

+# Some Angular CLI instructions

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.